 The AIDS Walk is 4.83 miles long and should take approximately 2 hours to complete.
 There are refreshments located at checkpoints along the route.

 The funds from AIDS Walk & Run Boston go directly to the AIDS Action Committee of Massachusetts and are used to provide services to people living with a diagnosis of HIV in MA.
-AIDS Action provides vital programs including: housing assistance, utility relief, transportation assistance, and legal help to our clients.
+AIDS Action provides vital programs including: housing assistance, utility relief, transportation assistance, drug user health services, and legal help to our clients.
 AIDS Action has a strong education and prevention focus.
 We reach out to the most at-risk communities and neighborhoods in Massachusetts with information on HIV/AIDS risk factors and prevention methods.
 For more information about AIDS Action Committee, visit www.aac.org.

 Please make all checks out to AIDS Walk & Run Boston.

 Donations should be mailed to AIDS Action Committee, Attn: AIDS Walk & Run Boston, 75 Amory Street, Boston, MA 02119.
 Please clearly indicate the name of the participant you are sponsoring on the check or on a gift form (to download a gift form, click here.
 Otherwise, your gift will be credited as a general event gift.

 We recommend you bring the following items with you on Walk day: Any donations you have to turn in, friends and family, comfortable walking shoes, sunscreen, a water bottle, water, snacks, and a raincoat or extra layer, weather permitting.
 You are also welcome to bring wheelchairs, strollers, and dogs on a leash.
 Please do not bring bicycles or skateboards.

 No. There is no minimum fundraising goal in order to participate in AIDS Walk & Run Boston; however, we have implemented a $15 registration fee which serves as your self-donation to get the momentum going!
 We will gratefully accept any amount and all of the funds raised go to support the programs and services of the AIDS Action Committee.
 By fundraising, you are eligible for different incentive prizes and rewards